Side effects of bicalutamide: Cardiovascular system

 A study of high-dose bicalutamide monotherapy (300–600 mg/day) in 248 men with LAPC or metastatic prostate cancer found that there were no effects of bicalutamide on heart rate, blood pressure, or electrocardiogram parameters.
 At the 5-year follow-up of the study, the incidence of cardiovascular events was low, with no differences between the bicalutamide group and the castration group.
 There were also no differences in the incidences of arrhythmia, myocardial infarction, or other ischemic cardiac or cerebrovascular conditions.

 In the LPC group of the EPC study, which compared 150 mg/day bicalutamide monotherapy versus placebo/standard care, there were numerically more deaths from heart failure (1.2% vs. 0.6%; 49 vs. 25 patients) in the bicalutamide group.
 This contributed to a trend toward significantly increased mortality due to causes other than prostate cancer in the bicalutamide group.
 Cardiovascular morbidity, on the other hand, was similar between the bicalutamide and placebo groups.
 In the NRG/RTOG 9601 trial, bicalutamide monotherapy significantly increased the risk of grade 3 to 5 cardiovascular incidents after a median 13 years of follow-up.

 A systematic review and meta-analysis of randomized controlled trials of ADT and risk of cardiovascular death in men with non-metastatic prostate cancer was published in 2011.
 It assessed ADT in the form of a GnRH agonist or surgical castration alone or in combination with a NSAA and included over 4,000 patients.
 The meta-analysis found no evidence of increased cardiovascular mortality or overall mortality.
 Non-prostate cancer mortality was not specifically assessed.
 A limitation of the meta-analysis was that of the trials included in the meta-analysis, only flutamide was employed and not bicalutamide.
 Subsequent reviews and meta-analyses, published between 2014 and 2022, have reported positive though inconsistent associations of ADT with cardiovascular complications and death.

 A case report in which bicalutamide was described as a probable cause of heart failure in a man with prostate cancer has been published.

 Lipid profile

 Bicalutamide has been found to increase total cholesterol and LDL cholesterol levels in women with polycystic ovary syndrome and hirsutism taking a combined birth control pill.
 There was also a non-significant trend toward increased triglyceride levels.
+Lipid changes with bicalutamide in men with prostate diseases have also been studied, but no significant changes have been found in studies in this population.
 Heightened LDL cholesterol and triglyceride levels are potential risk factors for atherosclerosis or coronary heart disease.
-Unfavorable blood lipid profile changes have also been seen with other antiandrogens, for instance cyproterone acetate and spironolactone, and with androgenic medications.
+Unfavorable blood lipid profile changes have also been seen with other antiandrogens in women, for instance cyproterone acetate and spironolactone, and with androgenic medications.